 1) Nomination letter to be completed by the graduate’s DiP Chair

-· Theoretical or conceptual framework that situates the problem in both the scholarly and the practice contexts;
+• Theoretical or conceptual framework that situates the problem of practice within the broader scholarly literature (2-3 pages)

-· Methods – research design/approach, sampling, data collection procedures or data sources used, and data analysis.
+• Methods description that includes the research design, participants, data sources, data collection procedures, and data analysis.
 Varied conceptualizations and methodologies are welcome and encouraged.
+(3 pages)

 The Dissertation in Practice:

-· Identifies a researchable, complex problem of practice with the potential for positive impact on, and reciprocity3 with, the field.
+• Identifies a persistent, contextualized problem of practice embedded in the work of the professional practitioner with the potential for positive impact on, and reciprocity3 with, the field.

-· Applies rigorous, appropriate, and ethical methods of critical inquiry2 to address the identified complex problem of practice.
+• Applies rigorous, appropriate, and ethical methods of critical inquiry4 to address the identified complex problem of practice.

 • Establishes the goals of the problem-based thesis as involving decisions, changed practices, better organizational performances and/or application of a theory of change.